IVACONSULTA/ragtool/README.md

 # RagTool - CrewAI RAG Agent Server

-A CrewAI-powered insurance policy agent that uses RAG (Retrieval Augmented Generation) to answer questions about policy coverage and waiting periods.
+A CrewAI-powered VAT (Value Added Tax) consultation agent that uses RAG (Retrieval Augmented Generation) to provide expert advice on VAT and indirect taxation matters.
 This project provides a simple HTTP server with a `/chat` endpoint for direct access to the CrewAI agent.

+**Deployment & Integration**: The agent is deployed on Railway and can be called via HTTPS by:

+- **Orchestrator Agents**: Other agents on Railway that coordinate multi-agent workflows
+- **External Clients**: Any HTTPS client that needs VAT consultation services

 ## 🚀 Features

+- **VAT Expertise**: Specialized in VAT and indirect taxation consultation (default role)
 - **CrewAI Integration**: Powered by CrewAI for intelligent agent conversations
 - **EU AI Act Compliance**: Built-in guardrails ensuring compliance with EU AI Act regulations
 - **Advanced RAG Capabilities**: Smart PDF processing with FAISS vector database
 - **LangSmith Monitoring**: Comprehensive tracing, debugging, and performance monitoring
-- **HTTP API**: Simple REST endpoints for health checks and chat interactions
+- **HTTPS API**: REST endpoints accessible via HTTPS for orchestrator agents and external clients
-- **Railway Ready**: Pre-configured for easy deployment to Railway with auto-detection
+- **Railway Deployment**: Pre-configured for Railway deployment with orchestrator agent integration
+- **Multi-Agent Ready**: Designed to be called by orchestrator agents in multi-agent workflows
 - **Smart Environment Detection**: Automatically adjusts behavior for local vs production environments
 - **Intelligent PDF Management**: Automated processing, reset, and reprocessing capabilities
 - **Persistent Vector Storage**: FAISS for efficient and scalable document retrieval